Deià

 Beside from the beauty of the area, Deià is also home to some very romantic hotels and good eateries e.g. the famous seafood restaurant next to the scenic beach, Ca’s Patró March, known from the hit series “The Night Manager”.

-Things to do in Deià
+Best Things to do and see in Deià

 Deià has a great location when it comes to sights and tourist attractions in the mountains!
 Deià itself is home to the Casa Museu de Robert Graves, home of the famous writer, and the archaeological museum founded by William Henry Warden.
 At the highest point in Deià, the church and cemetery is located, do go and visit.
 The cemetery is the resting place of many famous people and the church has been the scene of several celebrity events such as the wedding of Caroline Corr.